ayushais/deep_3d_descriptor/README.md

 # deep_3D_Feature

 Code for the paper "Deep3DFeatures: Learning Local Feature Descriptors for 3D LiDAR Scans".
-This package provides the code for training the model, all the training data and a learned model.
-We also provide a c++ library for using the learned descriptor with PCL.
-This library communicates with a Python service using Thrift and this package will install Thirft.
+This package provides the code for training a model for learning and matching the feature descriptors.
+We also provide a C++ library for using the learned descriptor with PCL.